kevinconway/HashRot/README.rst

     HashRot Help:

     -p or --password:         The password used to encrypt the file.
+    -k or --keyfile:          The file to use as the encryption key.
     -i or --input:            The file to encrypt.
     -o or --output:           Name to use for the new encrypted file.
     -r or --reverse:          Run the encryption in reverse.